Advertise

 5. Which exchange offers the lightest leverage for crypto?

 All the crypto futures exchanges we’ve listed offer customizable leverage up to 125x or 500x.
-On platforms that support customizable leverage settings, like MEXC, you can also set a light leverage of 3x to 10x, depending on your risk appetite.
+On platforms that support customizable leverage settings, you can also set a light leverage of 3x to 10x, depending on your risk appetite.